 Neutrogena Acne Drying Gel

-Brand name: Hygenic Cleansing Pad, Medi-Pad, Neutrogena Acne Drying Gel, Preparation H Medicated Wipes, Sayman Soap with Witch Hazel, Tucks
+Brand names: Hygenic Cleansing Pad, Medi-Pad, Neutrogena Acne Drying Gel, Preparation H Medicated Wipes, Sayman Soap with Witch Hazel, Tucks

 Drug class: Topical astringents